 Methodology

-This BCA is carried out with individual CR assessments, each of them consisting in answering questions based on the provisions laid down in the SUBSET-104 and in the annex A.1 of the ERA CCM procedure (ERA_ERTMS_0001).
+This BCA is carried out with individual CR assessments, each of them consisting in answering questions based on the provisions laid down in the SUBSET-104 and in the section 2.4 of the ERA CCM procedure (PRO_CCM_002).

 To perform the CR individual assessments, a strict focus on the content of the specifications has been observed.
 Project or product specific considerations, quantified or not, were on purpose not considered.